 - 1. Introduction, concepts of health tourism - 2.
 Position and role of health tourism in the system of tourism - 3.
 Health tourism as a tourism product, types of health tourism activities - 4.
 International and Hungarian history of health tourism - 5.
 Demand side of health tourism - 6.
 Operational environment of health tourism I.: natural environment and social environment - 7.
 In-class test - 8.
 Operational environment of health tourism II.: economic environment, technological and political/legal environment - 9.
 Relations of health tourism to other tourism products active tourism - 10.
 International and domestic trends in health tourism - 11.
 Analysis of the Hungarian locations of health tourism, spatiality of health tourism in Hungary - 12.
-Analysis of the international locations of health tourism I.

-13. Analysis of the international locations of health tourism II
+Analysis of the international locations of health tourism I. - 13.
+Analysis of the international locations of health tourism II

-11. Learning and teaching strategy: Individual and group work in the topics to be analysed.
+Individual and group work in the topics to be analysed.
 Students missing a class can electronically send the seminar leader the solution of the tasks assigned until the time of the next seminar.
 Some tasks can be completed as homework.

-12. Assessment scheme: According to the Code of Studies and Exams, students are obliged to participate in the lectures and seminars.
+According to the Code of Studies and Exams, students are obliged to participate in the lectures and seminars.
 If they miss more than 30% of classes, students cannot sit for an exam and must repeat the whole of the course.

 Students write a mid-term test for 30% of the grade.
 The remaining 70% is made by the end-term written examination.
 For successful completion of the course, a minimum of 50.01% must be achieved in all activities!
-Formative assessment scheme

-Summative Assessment Scheme

-Summative Assessment Scheme

-Summative assessment sche Indicate tasks and weightings a eme and which tasks assess which learning outcomes
+Indicate tasks and weightings and which tasks assess which learning outcomes

-Seen examination %

-Unseen examination %
+Seen examination % Unseen examination %

 Coursework (no examination) %

-13. Timetabled examination required
+13. Timetabled examination

+required

 14. Length of exam

-15. Learning materials Essential Smith, M. - Puczkó, L. (2014): Health, Tourism and Hospitality: Spas, Wellness and Medical Travel.
+15. Learning materials

+Essential Smith, M. - Puczkó, L. (2014): Health, Tourism and Hospitality: Spas, Wellness and Medical Travel.
 2nd Edition.
 Routledge Taylor & Francis Group, 544 p.

-Recommended σττρ.
+Recommended

 Smith, M. - Puczkó, L. (2008): Health and Wellness Tourism.
 Oxford: Butterworth-Heinemann Ltd., 416 p.
 Connel, J. (2011): Medical Tourism.
 CABI Publishing, 224 p.
 Jónás-Berki, M. - Csapó, J. - Pálfi, A. - Aubert, A. 2014: A Market and Spatial Perspective of Health Tourism Destinations: The Hungarian Experience INTERNATIONAL JOURNAL OF TOURISM RESEARCH 2014: (2014)